SuperFlyTV/tmp-GraphicsDefinition/definition/definition/Spec.md

 ### Lower Third

-The following manifest describes a Lower Third Graphic.
+The following manifest describes a simple Lower Third Graphic.
 It does not contain any custom actions and has one state property: `name`.

 ```json
 {